Battle of Tel el Khuweilfe: 4 November

 By this time, the 5th Mounted Brigade had been 30 hours without water and were to be relieved by the New Zealand Mounted Rifles Brigade.
 Ordered to Rijm Abu Jerwan, the Canterbury Mounted Rifles Regiment took over a section of the line at 17:30, connecting with the 2nd Light Horse Brigade on the Beersheba to Jerusalem road on the right, and the 53rd (Welsh) Division attacking Tel Khuweilfe on the left.
 However, towards dusk, the 5th Mounted Brigade was again heavily attacked at Ras en Naqb, so it was not until 20:00 that one regiment of the New Zealand Mounted Rifle Brigade completed the relief of the Worcestershire Yeomanry.

-Between 20:00 and 22:00, the Worcestershire Regiment collected their 11 wounded, carrying those who could not ride on blankets down the narrow ravine to the waiting sand carts.
+Between 20:00 and 22:00, the Worcestershire Yeomanry collected their 11 wounded, carrying those who could not ride on blankets down the narrow ravine to the waiting sand carts.
 At 22:00, the regiment, followed by the Gloucester and Warwick Yeomanry, came under machine gun fire in the moonlight from the Ottoman defenders, holding Khuweilfe.
 It was only under very difficult circumstances that the wounded could be brought back from the firing line, when many helpers and wounded were killed.
-Many of these further casualties occurred when they had to pass through a shrapnel zone, as there were no regular communication trenches.
-The Worcestershire Regiment returned to Beersheba along the Jerusalem road, leaving lightly wounded who were riding at the Anzac Mounted Division receiving station near Keirdirat.
-The Worcestershire Regiment (5th Mounted Brigade) finally watered their horses at 04:00 on 5 November after the horses had been 45 hours without water.
+Many of these further casualties occurred when they had to pass through a shrapnel zone, as there were no regular communication trenches.The Worcestershire Yeomanry returned to Beersheba along the Jerusalem road, leaving lightly wounded who were riding at the Anzac Mounted Division receiving station near Keirdirat.
+The Worcestershire Yeomanry (5th Mounted Brigade) finally watered their horses at 04:00 on 5 November after the horses had been 45 hours without water.
 They remained at Beersheba until 7 November, when they marched to Sheria.

-While the Worcestershire Regiment was collecting their wounded, the Gloucestershire Hussars had returned to reinforce the New Zealander's position, along with a squadron of Warwickshire Yeomanry.
+While the Worcestershire Yeomanry was collecting their wounded, the Gloucestershire Hussars had returned to reinforce the New Zealander's position, along with a squadron of Warwickshire Yeomanry.
 This combined force held an Ottoman attack, which in some places reached to within 100 yd of the front line.
 The New Zealand Mounted Rifles Brigade subsequently advanced on both flanks at 23:00, when one squadron of the Auckland Mounted Rifles Regiment was sent to reinforce the right, while one squadron of the Wellington Mounted Rifle Regiment was sent to the left.
 The New Zealand Mounted Rifle Brigade suffered more than 50 casualties during this fighting.
 After a pause, the strong Ottoman cavalry attack continued, before they eventually began to retire back to their starting positions on the ridge.